A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: CAMEL: Confidence-based Acquisition Model for Efficient Self-supervised Active Learning

 \subsubsection{Prediction Confidence Estimation}

-The objective of the prediction confidence estimation model is to assess whether the value predicted, $\hat{v}_t^m = \arg\max_{v \in \mathcal{V}^m}(\pi_t^m(v))$, by the learning model is the "true" value, based on the prediction confidence score $\texttt{p}_t^m$.
-This model, also known as the confidence-based acquisition model, is used as the criterion for selecting instances to label in stage $1$.
+The objective of the prediction confidence estimation model is to assess whether the value predicted by the learning model, \(\hat{v}_t^m\), is the ``true'' value, based on the prediction confidence score $\texttt{p}_t^m$.
+This model, also known as the confidence-based acquisition model, is used as the selection criterion in Stage $1$.